niemopen/niem-naming-design-rules/ndr6src.md

 In normal (conformant) type definition, a reference to an attribute or element is a reference to a documented component.
 Within an external adapter type, the references to the attributes and elements being adapted are references to undocumented components.
 These components must be documented to provide comprehensibility and interoperability.
 Since documentation made available by nonconformant schemas is undefined and variable, documentation of these components is required at their point of use, within the conformant schema.

-**Rule 8-49:** Structure of external adapter type definition follows pattern || An external adapter type definition MUST be a complex type definition with complex content that extends structures:ObjectType, and that uses xs:sequence as its top-level compositor.
+**Rule 8-51:** Structure of external adapter type definition follows pattern || An external adapter type definition MUST be a complex type definition with complex content that extends structures:ObjectType, and that uses xs:sequence as its top-level compositor.
 (N5R 10-9)

-**Rule 8-50:** Element use from external adapter type defined by external schema documents || An element reference that appears within an external adapter type MUST have a target namespace that is imported as external.
+**Rule 8-52:** Element use from external adapter type defined by external schema documents || An element reference that appears within an external adapter type MUST have a target namespace that is imported as external.
 (N5R 10-10)

-**Rule 8-51:** External adapter type not a base type || An external adapter type definition MUST NOT be a base type definition.
+**Rule 8-53:** External adapter type not a base type || An external adapter type definition MUST NOT be a base type definition.
 (N5R 10-11, 10-12)

-**Rule 8-52:** External attribute use has data definition || An external attribute use MUST be a documented component with a non-empty data definition.
+**Rule 8-54:** External attribute use has data definition || An external attribute use MUST be a documented component with a non-empty data definition.
 (N5R 10-14)

-**Rule 8-53:** External attribute use not an ID || An attribute use schema component MUST NOT have an {attribute declaration} with an ID type.
+**Rule 8-55:** External attribute use not an ID || An attribute use schema component MUST NOT have an {attribute declaration} with an ID type.
 (N5R 10-15)

-NIEM schemas use structures:id to enable references between components.
-Each NIEM-defined complex type in a reference or extension schema document must incorporate a definition for structures:id.
+NIEM schemas use `structures:id` to enable references between components.
+Each NIEM-defined complex type in a reference or extension schema document must incorporate a definition for `structures:id`.
 [XML] Section 3.3.1, Attribute Types entails that a complex type may have no more than one ID attribute.
 This means that an external attribute use must not be an ID attribute.

 The term "attribute use schema component" is defined by [[XML Schema Structures]](#ref) Section 3.5.1, The Attribute Use Schema Component.
 Attribute type ID is defined by[[XML]](#ref) Section 3.3.1, Attribute Types.

-**Rule 8-54:** External element use has data definition || An external attribute use MUST be a documented component with a non-empty data definition.
+**Rule 8-56:** External element use has data definition || An external attribute use MUST be a documented component with a non-empty data definition.
 (N5R 10-16)

 ## 8.5 Rules for proxy types